datastax/dsbulk/manual/settings.md

 #### --driver.basic.load-balancing-policy.filter.class<br />--datastax-java-driver.basic.load-balancing-policy.filter.class _&lt;string&gt;_

 An optional custom filter to include/exclude nodes.
-This option is not required; if present, it must be the fully-qualified name of a class that implements `java.util.function.Predicate<Node>`, and has a public constructor taking a single `DriverContext` argument.
+If present, it must be the fully-qualified name of a class that implements `java.util.function.Predicate<Node>`, and has a public constructor taking two arguments: a `DriverContext` instance and a String representing the current execution profile name.

 The predicate's `test(Node)` method will be invoked each time the policy processes a topology or state change: if it returns false, the node will be set at distance `IGNORED` (meaning the driver won't ever connect to it), and never included in any query plan.

+By default, DSBulk ships with a node filter implementation that honors the following settings:
+- `datastax-java-driver.basic.load-balancing-policy.filter.allow`: a list of host names or host addresses that should be allowed.
+- `datastax-java-driver.basic.load-balancing-policy.filter.deny`: a list of host names or host addresses that should be denied.

+See the description of the above settings for more details.

+Default: **"com.datastax.oss.dsbulk.workflow.commons.policies.lbp.SimpleNodeFilter"**.

+#### -allow,<br />--driver.basic.load-balancing-policy.filter.allow<br />--datastax-java-driver.basic.load-balancing-policy.filter.allow _&lt;list&lt;string&gt;&gt;_

+An optional list of host names or host addresses that should be allowed to connect.
+See `datastax-java-driver.basic.contact-points` for a full description of accepted formats.

+This option only has effect when the setting `datastax-java-driver.basic.load-balancing-policy.filter.class` refers to DSBulk's default node filter implementation: `com.datastax.oss.dsbulk.workflow.commons.policies.lbp.SimpleNodeFilter`.

+Note: this option is not compatible with DataStax Astra databases.

+Default: **[]**.

+#### -deny,<br />--driver.basic.load-balancing-policy.filter.deny<br />--datastax-java-driver.basic.load-balancing-policy.filter.deny _&lt;list&lt;string&gt;&gt;_

+An optional list of host names or host addresses that should be denied to connect.
+See `datastax-java-driver.basic.contact-points` for a full description of accepted formats.

+This option only has effect when the setting `datastax-java-driver.basic.load-balancing-policy.filter.class` refers to DSBulk's default node filter implementation: `com.datastax.oss.dsbulk.workflow.commons.policies.lbp.SimpleNodeFilter`.

+Note: this option is not compatible with DataStax Astra databases.

-Default: **null**.
+Default: **[]**.

 #### --driver.advanced.protocol.version<br />--datastax-java-driver.advanced.protocol.version _&lt;string&gt;_